Post Oak Labs · Infrastructure Comparison Framework

 |---|---|---|

-| Topology | Direct "four-corner" model: sender bank - settlement ledger - receiver bank; no intermediary banks on the token transfer path itself | Fragmented multi-hop network; payment passes through 3-5 or more correspondent banks, each adding fees and processing time[7] |
+| Topology | Direct "four-corner" model: sender bank, settlement ledger, receiver bank; no intermediary banks on the token transfer path itself | Fragmented multi-hop network; payment passes through 3–5 or more correspondent banks, each adding fees and processing time[7] |

-| Intermediaries and Fees | 0-1 logical intermediaries; approximately 0.2% total in direct settlement fees (Post Oak Labs production benchmark in targeted B2B corridors; excludes FX spread captured as originating bank revenue)[8] | 3-5 intermediary hops per payment; layered fees at each (SWIFT plus correspondent plus FX spread plus nostro maintenance); total 2.5-5% plus FX spread[7] |
+| Intermediaries and Fees | 0–1 logical intermediaries; approximately 0.2% in direct settlement fees in selected B2B corridors where Post Oak Labs has deployed production infrastructure (excludes FX conversion fees, which are captured as originating bank revenue)[8] | 3–5 intermediary hops per payment; layered fees at each (SWIFT + correspondent + FX spread + nostro maintenance); total 2.5–5% plus FX spread[7] |

-| Settlement Speed | Seconds to minutes; under 10 seconds demonstrated in multi-CBDC corridors (Project mBridge, PoC conditions)[9] | 2-5 business days for final settlement on legacy non-gpi routing; SWIFT gpi: ~60% of payments credited to end beneficiaries within 30 minutes, nearly 100% within 24 hours (SWIFT, 2024–2025).
-Delays beyond 24 hours occur primarily in corridors with capital controls, legacy back-office systems, or time-zone mismatches — not in standard gpi routing[9] |
+| Settlement Speed | Seconds to minutes; under 10 seconds demonstrated in multi-CBDC corridors (Project mBridge, PoC conditions)[9] | 2–5 business days for final settlement on legacy non-gpi routing; SWIFT gpi: ~60% of payments credited to end beneficiaries within 30 minutes, and nearly all within 24 hours on connected routes [9].
+Delays beyond 24 hours occur primarily in corridors with capital controls, legacy back-office systems, or time-zone mismatches.
+These are not typical of standard gpi routing[9] |

-| Liquidity Pre-funding | Near-zero for participants; just-in-time settlement via netting cycles; frees capital currently held in correspondent pre-funding[2] | Heavy reliance on pre-funded nostro/vostro accounts across all active corridors; industry estimates put total trapped globally at approximately $27 trillion[2] |
+| Liquidity Pre-funding | Near-zero for participants; just-in-time settlement via netting cycles; frees capital currently held in correspondent pre-funding[2] | Heavy reliance on pre-funded nostro/vostro accounts across all active corridors; industry estimates put total trapped globally at approximately $27 trillion (McKinsey, 2016 estimate; some 2025 sources cite ~$28 trillion)[2] |

-| Capital Efficiency | High; reduced trapped liquidity; capital freed for productive lending and investment | Low; significant capital lock-up in correspondent balances earning below-market returns while idle — at 5% rates, $1B in a non-interest-bearing nostro costs roughly $50M/year in lost yield (actual opportunity cost varies by treasury management practice; some balances earn partial overnight returns, but typically well below market) Context[2] |
+| Capital Efficiency | High; reduced trapped liquidity; capital freed for productive lending and investment | Low; significant capital lock-up in correspondent balances earning below-market returns while idle.
+At 5% rates, $1B in a non-interest-bearing nostro costs roughly $50M/year in lost yield (actual opportunity cost varies by treasury management practice; some balances earn partial overnight returns, but typically well below market) Context[2] |

 | Operating Hours | Typically 24/7 on DLT/permissioned ledger, subject to network risk policy and bilateral agreements | RTGS: limited to operating hours and maintenance windows; correspondent layers add timezone, cut-off, and batch processing effects |